Stellar-mass black holes in the Hyades star cluster?: Methods

 \subsection{Comparing models to observations}

 We build the model density profiles from the final snapshots of the $N-$body simulations.
 First, we center the cluster to the density center, calculated as the square of density weighted average of the positions (\citealp{casertano1985,2003gnbs.book.....A}).
 Then, we build the profiles for low-mass and high-mass stars within $r_{\rm{t}}$, separately.
 To be consistent with the observed profiles (see Sect. \ref{sec:observations}), we define all the stars below $0.56 \, \mathrm{M_{\odot}}$ as low-mass stars, and all the luminous main-sequence and post-main sequence stars above this threshold as high-mass stars.
-Also, because we want to compare to observable radial distributions, we only include the visible components of the cluster (main sequence and giant stars), without taking into account stellar remnants, such as BHs.
+Also, because we want to compare to observable radial distributions, we only include the visible components of the cluster (main sequence and giant stars), without considering white dwarfs, neutron stars and BHs.
 We divide the stellar cluster into radial shells containing the same number of stars.
 Due to the relatively low number of stars, we consider $N_{\rm bin}=10$ stars per shell.

-To assess how well the models reproduce the observed profiles, we refer to a chi-squared comparison, where we define the reduced chi-squared (with an expected value near 1) as:
+To assess how well the models reproduce the observed profiles, we refer to a $\chi^2$ comparison, where we define the reduced $\chi^2$, $\chi_\nu^2$ (with an expected value near 1), as:

 where $\nu$ is the number of degrees of freedom, which depends on the number of density points obtained with the binning procedure.
 The quantities $\rho_{{\rm obs},i}$ and $\rho_{{\rm mod},i}$ are the density in the $i^{\mathrm{th}}$ bin for the observed and model profile, respectively.
 The error $\delta \rho^2_i$ is given by the sum of the model and the observed bin uncertainties.
 For both observed and $N-$body profiles, we determine the uncertainty as the Poisson error: